-Cases are made from small rifle primer pocket 7mm BR brass instead of .444 Marlin brass, which cuts the cost of the brass by about a third.
+Cases were made from small rifle primer pocket 7mm BR brass instead of .444 Marlin brass, which cuts the cost of the brass by about a third.
 It does, however require fireforming cases to blow the shoulders of the cases forward.

 7mm BR brass is excellent quality brass, and the small rifle primer approach has proven itself for accuracy in cases of this approximate capacity.

 Robert's barrel was made for the Encore frame, and loads were run a bit higher than the Contender/G2 frames will routinely stand.
 I now set up Encore and Contender barrels to handle both the rimless and the original rimmed .444 Marlin based .30 Bellm brass interchangeably.

 The load we started out with is 29 gr.
 Reloader 7 with 125 gr.
 Nosler Ballistic Tips.
 CNC Cartridge loads this same load in the rimmed .30 Bellm cases with a charge of 28 gr.
 Robert's load was the standard 28 gr. charge used in Contender loads.